kubeshop/tracetest/examples/tracetest-lightstep-otel-demo/README.md

 ## Run the OpenTelemetry Demo with Tracetest

-To start both the OpenTelemetry and Tracetest we will run this command:
+To start both the OpenTelemetry Demo and Tracetest we will run this command:

 ```bash
 docker-compose up